Namrata-J/DevTinder_Backend/README.md

 # DevTinder_Backend
-NodeJS server built using Express and using Mongodb Atlas to store its structures and organized data and using AWS as a provider.
+NodeJS server built using Express and using Mongodb Atlas to store its structured and organized data while using AWS as a provider.